 Yes, I have a shrink.
 And certain "conditions" that I am medicated for in order to make life manageable...
 But, I've never really gone crazy.

 She did her best to talk me off the ledge, asked me if I needed to be hospitalized...
 What??
-Hell no!
+No!
 She assured me that she would be available around the clock, told me to keep 911 handy, and prescribed a sedative.

 The sedative got me through most of Saturday, Christmas day.
-When I felt the break closing in, I went to the cupboard for another.
-Or went to the bathroom to lose it a little to release some of the pressure.
+When I felt a break closing in, I went to the cupboard for another.
+Or I went to the bathroom to lose it a little, just to release some of the pressure.
 Christmas was an all-day family affair, and it really was lovely.
 Aside from trying to remain in control all day.
-That was exhausting.
+That was very difficult, and exhausting.

-At nearly 9 o'clock, everyone but mom had left.
+At nearly 9 o'clock Christmas evening, everyone but Mom had left.
 Halfway out the door, she said, "Now go get some rest, you're going to need it for your new job on Monday."
-And that was the moment the sedatives failed me and I gave in to the crazy.
+And that was the moment the sedatives failed me, and I gave in to the crazy.
 Again.

 I clearly remember the look on her face.
-One foot in the house, one foot on the porch, her jaw dropping in sync with her bags full of Christmas goodies.
+An expression of empathy, love, and fear.
+One foot in the house, one foot on the porch, her jaw dropping in sync with her bags of Christmas goodies.

 And I'm sure she'll clearly remember my face, too.
-I could feel the look on my face.
+I could feel it exuding from every part of me.
 Terror, desperation, fury, shame... an angry, warped swirling of crazy on my face.
-I could feel it.

-She, too eventually talked me off the ledge, at least a little.
+She, too, eventually talked me off the ledge, at least a little.
 I don't know how much time passed, but it was late.
-And eventually, she (we) felt it was safe enough for her to leave me alone.
+And eventually, she (we) felt it was safe for her to leave me alone.

-And after a few more hours of crazy, and two more sedatives washed down with Bailey's, I finally exhausted myself enough to sleep.
+After a couple more hours of crazy and two more sedatives, I finally exhausted myself enough to sleep.

-Sunday evening, I wrote an email to the women who offered me the position.
+Sunday evening, I wrote an email to the woman who offered me the position.
 I didn't know what else to say, so I told the truth.
-I vaguely explained my unexplainable reaction.
-I was shocked at myself, ashamed.
-I felt so fortunate for the opportunity and so grateful for them offering it to me, but I just couldn't accept the job.
+I vaguely explained my "conditions" and my unexplainable reaction.
+I felt so fortunate for the opportunity and so grateful for the job offer, but I just couldn't accept the position.

 The rest of the night I spent sobbing.
 In relief, and in shame.

 I slept soundly.
-So soundly I didn't hear my phone ring in the morning.
-I woke to a voicemail from one of the women, the one who would become my supervisor.
+So soundly I didn't hear my phone ring Monday morning.
+I woke to a voicemail from one of the women who interviewed me, the one who would become my supervisor.
 She said she had something she wanted to talk to me about.
-I almost didn't return her call, I was so embarrassed.
+I was so embarrassed that I almost didn't return her call.

-She and the others had discussed things, and she thanked me for my email, for being so honest and transparent.
-That was part of the reason they were calling me back.
-She suggested we start out slowly, maybe 20 hours a week or so, for the first few months if need be.
-Take the pressure off, and let me slowly ease into it.
+She thanked me for my email, for being so honest and transparent.
+That was a large reason that she called me.
+She still wanted me to come to work for them.
+She wanted to accommodate me.
+She suggested we start out slowly, perhaps 20 hours a week for the first few months, or for however long I needed.
+To take the pressure off so that I could slowly ease into it.

 WHAT???
 Really???
-I was stunned.
-I imagine my jaw dropped as far as my mother's had.
-If not even farther.
-What company, what bosses, would even do that?!
+I was absolutely stunned.
+I suspect my jaw dropped as far as my mother's had the night before (if not even farther).
+What company, what boss, would ever do that?!
 Who would have ever heard of such an act from an organization?!

 And, long story short (it really was long, wasn't it... apologies), here I am, the "marketing and communications specialist."

-Because of a weekend-long nervous breakdown, because of my nature of being an over-sharer, because of a woman and a company that appreciated my transparency, understood my "conditions," and recognized my value.
+Because of a weekend-long nervous breakdown, because of my nature of being an over-sharer, because of a woman who appreciated my transparency, understood my "conditions," and recognized my value.

 Now, if only I had someone, a life partner, to share all of this with (other than the dogs), that would be really cool.